JDRaftKeeper/RaftKeeper/README.md

 # now you can find built files in director 'build/'
 ```

-Now RaftKeeper support build on Linux and Mac OX, details see [how-to-build](docs%2Fhow-to-build.md)
+Now RaftKeeper support build on Linux and Mac OX both x86 and arm64, details see [how-to-build](docs%2Fhow-to-build.md)

 ## 2. Deploy RaftKeeper